litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 negative, but you should also *learn to notice* the conditions that would make any loop go infinite, and check for these conditions.

-# Good security practises in Rust code
+# Good security practices in Rust code

 Remember that the Rust "safety" is only relative and under particular conditions, it's not the same if you are writing for embedded systems, or in the Linux kernel